Last Updated on: 9th November 2024, 08:07 pm

 Then again, if you want to spot wildlife, the longer you spend out in the backcountry, the better.

-My hike back to the beginning of the canyon, down to Hidden Falls and finally the boat dock went smoothly, though I unfortunately didn’t spot any more animals.
+My hike back to the beginning of the canyon, down to Hidden Falls and finally the boat dock went smoothly, and it was around 14:00 in the afternoon by the time I reached the boat dock.

-It was around 14:00 in the afternoon by the time I reached the boat dock.
 But given the huge line of people waiting, I had to wait around an hour before I could finally get back to the other side!

 With that in mind, give yourself at least 1.5 days at Grand Teton National Park if you want to be able to fit the full Cascade Canyon hike into your itinerary.